Is cough syrup a narcotics drugs

-There are number of Cough preparations like Corex of M/s Prizer Limited, Mumbai, Phensedyl of M/s.
+There are a number of Cough preparations like Corex of M/s Prizer Limited, Mumbai, Phensedyl of M/s.
 Nicholas Piramal India Limited Mumbai, Codokuff of M/s.
 German Remedies, Codeine Linctus of M/s.
-Zydus Alidac, Rexcof etc. moving in inter-state commerce.
+Zydus Alidac, Rexcof, etc. moving in interstate commerce.
 These preparations contain among other drugs Codeine Phosphate 10mg as one of the ingredients.
-By virtue of the fact that these preparations contain Codeine and it salts they do not fall under the provisions of NDPS Act and Rules of 1985 but they fall under Schedule H of the Drugs & Cosmetics Rules and are governed by the said rules.
-Though stocking and sale of these drugs do not attract the provisions of NDPS act and Rules 1985 however these formulations are prescriptions drugs and are to be dispensed on the prescription of a registered Medical Practitioners only.
+By virtue of the fact that these preparations contain Codeine and its salts they do not fall under the provisions of NDPS Act and Rules of 1985 but they fall under Schedule H of the Drugs & Cosmetics Rules and are governed by the said rules.
+Though stocking and sale of these drugs do not attract the provisions of NDPS act and Rules 1985, however, these formulations are prescriptions drugs and are to be dispensed on the prescription of a registered Medical Practitioners only.

-Further under notification number S.O.826 (E) dated 14th Nov, 1985 under the Narcotic Drugs and Psychotropic Substances Act and Rules 1985 certain preparations are exempted as manufactured drugs provided the preparations contain the Narcotic drug to the extent permitted.
-In respect of Codeine under entry no.35 it is stated that Codeine and Ethyl Morphine and their salts including Dionine all dilutions and preparations are considered to be manufactured drugs except those which are compounded with one or more other ingredients and containing not more than 100 milligrammes of the drug per dosages unit and with a concentration of not more than 2.5 percent in-undivided preparations and which have been established in therapeutic practice.”
+Further, under notification number S.O.826 (E) dated 14th Nov 1985 under the Narcotic Drugs and Psychotropic Substances Act and Rules 1985 certain preparations are exempted as manufactured drugs provided the preparations contain the Narcotic drug to the extent permitted.
+In respect of Codeine under entry no.35 it is stated that Codeine and Ethyl Morphine and their salts including Dionine all dilutions and preparations are considered to be manufactured drugs except those which are compounded with one or more other ingredients and containing not more than 100 milligrams of the drug per dosages unit and with a concentration of not more than 2.5 percent in undivided preparations and which have been established in therapeutic practice.”

-Phensedyl contains Codeine, a Narcotic Substance, however, within the prescribed limits, as per condition of licence granted to the manufacturer.
-The notification issued under Section 2 (xi)(b) of the N.D.P.S Act, dated 14.11.1985 itself permits use of Codeine in manufacture of the drug, however upto 100mg per dosage unit.
-Each bottle of Phensedyl contain Codeine Phosphate in the proportion of 9.5 mg. per 5 ml., i.e. per dosage unit, which is permissible in view of the exception contained at Serial No. 3.5 of the aforesaid notification.
-Further, the Codeine Phosphate concentration comes to 1.9 per cent, in undivided preparation as per report of the Forensic Science Laboratory.
+Phensedyl contains Codeine, a Narcotic Substance, however, within the prescribed limits, as per the condition of the license granted to the manufacturer.
+The notification issued under Section 2 (xi)(b) of the N.D.P.S Act, dated 14.11.1985 itself permits the use of Codeine in the manufacture of the drug, however up to 100mg per dosage unit.
+Each bottle of Phensedyl contains Codeine Phosphate in the proportion of 9.5 mg. per 5 ml., i.e. per dosage unit, which is permissible in view of the exception contained at Serial No. 3.5 of the aforesaid notification.
+Further, the Codeine Phosphate concentration comes to 1.9 percent, in undivided preparation as per the report of the Forensic Science Laboratory.
 It has not been disputed at the bar that the drug ‘Phensedyl’ has been established in therapeutic practice for the treatment of dry cough.
 Therefore, the preparation in question falls within the ambit of the exception as contained in the item at Serial No. 35 of the Notification.

-Considering various aspects of this in context of N.D.P.S.
-Act and D & C Act, a considered opinion that Phensedyl Cough Syrup would not constitute a Narcotic Drug, because it is not Codeine (a narcotic drug).
+Considering various aspects of this in the context of NDPS.
+Act and D & C Act, a considered opinion that Phensedyl Cough Syrup would not constitute a Narcotic Drug because it is not Codeine (a narcotic drug).
 Codeine is only one of the ingredients, which is required for therapeutic purposes.
-Codeine contained in Phensedyl syrup is within the prescribed limits and percentage, as prescribed under Central Government Notification issued under the N.D.P.S.
-Act.
+Codeine contained in Phensedyl syrup is within the prescribed limits and percentage, as prescribed under Central Government Notification issued under the NDPS Act.

 It cannot be disputed that Phensedyl is a Schedule ‘H’ drug, under the D & C Act.
-Conditions under the D & C Act are required to be complied with by the licenced stockist.
-For contravention of the said provisions, surely provisions of N.D.P.S.
-Act cannot be invoked to conclude that the recovered article has become a Narcotic Drug.
-It would be an offence punishable under the D & C Act, under the relevant provisions which are extracted above.
+Conditions under the D & C Act are required to be complied with by the licensed stockist.
+For contravention of the said provisions, surely provisions of NDPS Act cannot be invoked to conclude that the recovered article has become a Narcotic Drug.
+It would be an offense punishable under the D & C Act, under the relevant provisions which are extracted above.